What is an egress window?

 Windows that are egress-rated are marked as such in the manufacturer’s catalogs, and it’s worth noting that the minimum width times the minimum height does not equal the minimum required square footage of opening.
 One of the two dimensions has to be significantly larger than the minimum.
 A 20-inch wide window needs to be at least 42-inches high, for example, to be acceptable.
 An easier solution than doing math calculations, though, is to just stick to the manufacturer’s egress-rated windows.

 If you have a home that was built before the egress window building code standard, when you decide to replace the bedrooms windows it is likely your local building department will require that one new window in each bedroom meet the egress window specifications.
+Some jurisdictions waive this requirement.

 The egress opening of a single hung or sliding window is a little less than half of the total window area because only one side can be opened at a time.
 But there are also specially designed windows for replacements for smaller existing openings that have a secondary hinge point on one side and the entire window assembly opens outward when the securing latch is released from inside the bedroom.